New generation air traps and avoiding cavitation.

 Although, air has a 30 times lower dynamic viscosity ( 15 cSt vs 0.5 cSt for hydrocarbons ), it is also good practice to keep the vent line and fitting of the same large diameter as he remaining of the line.

 All of this is of the utmost importance to keep your system healthy and avoid putting too much load on the suction side of the pump.
+On that matter, bladder fuel system offer the best possible setup.

 6. Fuel pump considerations